CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

    ![](../images/M02/lab-user01.png)

-6. Repeat this process two more times until you have three users to add and select **Share**.
+6. Repeat this process two more times until you have four users to add and select **Share**.

    ![](../images/M02/share.png)